Skip Navigation Links

 , President, Agile Advantage

-2:15 PM David F. Rico, PMP, CSM, Boeing Cyber Solutions
+, PMP, ACP, CSM, Systems Engineer, Boeing Cyber Solutions

 3:00 PM Networking Break

-3:30 PM Paul Boos, Team Lead at Environmental Protection Agency/Office of Pesticide Programs, Co-Lead Organizer at Agile Coach Camp
+, Team Lead, Environmental Protection Agency/Office of Pesticide Programs, Co-Lead Organizer, Agile Coach Camp

 5:00 PM ADAPT Closing Comments